CS2Italy/conference/docs/_texts/04_registrationfees.md

-Note: registration will open on October 15, 2024.
+Note: registration will open on November 15, 2024.

 ### Early bird
 * Senior fee: €300